-Examples of International and Other Documents
+Examples of International Documents and Materials

-- The UNCITRAL Model Law on Electronic Transferable Records and commentary... - Free Trade Agreements and Digital Economy Partnership Agreements (MTI web resources). - UNESCAP, Framework Agreement on the Facilitation of Cross-border Paperless Trade in Asia and the Pacific. - WTO documents relating to electronic commerce.. - OECD, "Initial Policy Considerations for Generative Artificial Intelligence" (September 2023). - AI Verify Foundation and IMDA, Model AI Governance Framework for Generative AI (30 May 2024).
+- The UNCITRAL Model Law on Electronic Transferable Records and commentary. - Free Trade Agreements and Digital Economy Partnership Agreements (MTI web resources). - UNESCAP, Framework Agreement on the Facilitation of Cross-border Paperless Trade in Asia and the Pacific. - WTO documents relating to electronic commerce. - OECD, "Initial Policy Considerations for Generative Artificial Intelligence" (September 2023). - AI Verify Foundation and IMDA, Model AI Governance Framework for Generative AI (30 May 2024) and other tools for businesses.